A final major version of WordPress for 2016, WordPress 4.7 has been released with several updates and a new default WordPress theme 2017.

 WordPress 4.7 brings a slight enhancement to the WordPress Editor by rearranging its toolbar buttons.

-Notably, few most used buttons such as headings drop down are now moved to the top row, and few less used buttons such as the strike-through and horizontal rule button are pushed down.
+Notably, a few most used buttons such as headings dropdown are now moved to the top row, and a few less used buttons such as the strike-through and horizontal rule button are pushed down.

 REST API Content Endpoints